luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

     ],
   ) <fig:populism_dimensions>

-  Comparing the detected levels of populism across all channels, we find partial support for *H1*, which proposes that populist parties convey more populist content on YouTube than non-populist parties.
   This hypothesis is particularly supported in the dimension of anti-elitism: the channels of the AfD and the Left clearly contain more anti-elitist content than those of other parties.
   Additionally, the Left’s DE channel proportionally conveys the highest amount of people-centric content.
   However, the AfD channels display surprisingly limited people-centric appeals.
   The AfD TV channel exhibits a similar, though somewhat more moderate, pattern.
   Specifically, the AfD BT channel contains very little people-centric content and primarily focuses on an exceptionally high volume of anti-elitist messaging.
   It is worth noting that the AfD BT channel mainly features speeches by AfD members of parliament delivered in the Bundestag.

+  To further examine H1—which posits that populist parties convey more populist content on YouTube than non-populist parties—we conducted Welch’s t-tests for both key dimensions of populist discourse, comparing videos from populist parties (AfD and Die Linke) with those from non-populist parties.
+  For anti-elitism, the results strongly support *H1*: videos produced by populist parties exhibit a significantly higher level of anti-elitist content (M = 0.133) than those by non-populist parties (M = 0.036), a difference that is statistically significant (p < .001).
+  In contrast, for people-centrism, the data reveal a small but statistically significant difference in the opposite direction: non-populist parties demonstrate slightly higher average levels of people-centric appeals (M = 0.028) compared to populist parties (M = 0.025; p < .001), thereby contradicting *H1*.
-  A possible explanation for the combination of low levels of people-centric messaging and high levels of anti-elitist statements is that the AfD may use their speaking time in the Bundestag primarily to attack the governing parties, rather than to appeal directly to "the people."
+  One possible explanation for this pattern—high levels of anti-elitism coupled with comparatively low levels of people-centric messaging among populist parties—is that these parties may primarily use their parliamentary speaking time to criticize the governing parties, rather than to construct appeals directed toward “the people.”
+This interpretation is further supported by the observation that, within the populist camp, the channels operated by the parliamentary factions exhibit higher average levels of anti-elitism than those managed by the federal party organizations.

   @fig:elite-over-time depicts the temporal development of anti-elitist rhetoric across YouTube videos from German political parties from 2018 to 2024.
   The analysis reveals distinct patterns between populist and non-populist parties.